pierky/arouteserver/docs/INSTALLATION.rst

     # if you used pip
     arouteserver setup

-  The program will ask to create some directories (under ``/etc/arouteserver`` by detault) and to copy some files there.
+  The program will ask you to create some directories (under ``/etc/arouteserver`` by detault) and to copy some files there.
   These paths can be changed by editing the ``arouteserver.yml`` program configuration file or by using command line arguments.
 More information in the :doc:`configuration section <CONFIG>`.

 External programs